JCMexplains/writing-for-success-2023/textbook.md

 8. The teacher who runs the studio is often praised for his restoration work on old masterpieces. \_\_\_\_\_\_\_\_

-### Sentence Structure, Including Fragments and Run-ons
+### Sentence Structure, Including Fragments And Run-ons

 Now that you know what makes a complete sentence---a subject and a verb---you can use other parts of speech to build on this basic